Day 01: Arrive Kathmandu & Transfer to Hotel - 1,300m/4,264 ft

 Day 26: Drive Besi Sahar to Kathmandu by bus: 7/8 hrs

 A 7 to 8 hours' of picturesque drive on the way back to Kathmandu along the banks of the Marsyangdi and Trishuli rivers with splendid views of green hills, mountains, farming terraces and villages on both sides of road.
-In Kathmandu, transfer to your hotel, the day at leisure to rest, perhaps catch up on some last minute shopping or explore any sights you missed during your first day in Kathmandu.
-In the evening, we host a dinner to celebrate our successful completion of Around Manaslu Trek.
+In Kathmandu, transfer to your hotel and spend the rest of the day resting or catching up on some last minute shopping.
+To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.

 Day 27: Farewell, friends